JoeRupp/whats-cookin/README.md

 - Practice talking about your code and high level technical concepts
 - Implement feedback to improve product and process.

-The details of this project are outlined in the <a href="https://frontend.turing.edu/projects/What%27sCookin-PartOne.html" target="\__blank">project spec</a>.

-## Tech used:
+## Technologies
 - JavaScript
-- Mocha
-- Chai
+- Mocha/Chai
 - CSS
 - HTML
 - VS Code & Atom
 - Adobe illustrator
 - Lighthouse
-- WAVE evaluation tool (chrome extension)
+- WAVE evaluation tool (Chrome extension)

 ## Challenges:
 - Search bar functionality of this application was difficult to implement due to the fact it had to be able to search by name or tag.